HakiFedha/africa-bitcoin-local-currency-offramp-directory/README.md

 ---

 ## A Note on KYC & Privacy
 KYC (Know Your Customer) represents the identity verification process required by many financial platforms.
-For human rights defenders and activists who need to protect their financial privacy, the KYC status of an off-ramp tool is critical:
+For human rights defenders, activists, and other civil society actors who need to protect their financial privacy, the KYC status of an off-ramp tool is critical:
 * **No KYC:** These tools allow conversions without submitting identity documents, minimising your digital footprint and protecting your operational security.
 * **KYC Required:** These platforms link your legal identity directly to your Bitcoin transactions.
 While useful for larger or routine institutional transfers, they create a permanent record worth evaluating before use.